 MEDICATION – The verdict is still out on whether heat or ice is better for your spine (I think ice is recommended more).
 However, taking non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, aspirin, or naproxen will help to reduce inflammation and decrease pain.

 ADD SUPPORT – I honestly believe part of my injury is due to sleeping on an old sagging mattress.
 However, before we can shell out the money for a new bed, I’ve been adding support to the bed by using extra pillows and sleeping in positions to keep my spine in alignment.
 I also use pillows in places where I need more lower back support, like my office chair and in the car.
-Here are a few of the pillows I purchased from Amazon for support.
+Here are a few of the pillows I purchased from Amazon for support (Links to Amazon).